cedadev/jasmin-workshop/exercises/ex00/README.md

    <summary id="windows">Windows instructions: option 2</summary>

-   - Move the 2 `id_ecdsa_jasmin_training*` key files from the Downloads folder.
-The `username` and `passphrase` files can stay where they are.
+   - Locate the `id_ecdsa` private key file from the Downloads folder.
-     - create an empty folder called `ssh` to put these files in: perhaps on your Desktop, but it's up to you.
-     - use File Explorer to drag & drop the 2 key files from the Downloads folder to the folder you just made.
-     - don't try to open either of the `id_ecdsa_jasmin_training*` files: they're not meant to be readable.
+     - don't try to open the `id_ecdsa` file: it's not meant to be readable.
-     - try opening the `username` and `passphrase` files in a text editor (e.g. Notepad): you'll need them shortly.
+   - Open the text file with the credentials you saved in Part 1: you'll need them shortly.

-   - Option 2: Download and install "MobaXterm"
+   - Download and install "MobaXterm"

      This is an emulator of the terminal environment (Mac and Linux have this environment built-in), and provides the tools you need to connect.
 There are other options, but we'd recommend this one if you want us to help you with any problems.